Department of Justice is now the Department of Communities and Justice. Find out more >

 It is a good idea to try and settle your dispute with the other party without having to go to court.
 By coming to an agreement about who was at fault and who will pay for the repairs to the vehicle, you will save time and money.
-The court process is expensive, takes up time and energy, and it can be stressful.
+The court process is expensive, takes up time and money, and the outcome may be uncertain.

 If you reach an agreement with the other party or their insurer, it is a good idea to put the agreement in writing.
 A written agreement is often called 'terms of settlement' or a 'settlement agreement'.